LeetLLM

 Standard absolute positional encodings break down beyond the training length.
 Two techniques dominate:

-RoPE (Rotary Position Embeddings) encodes relative position using rotation matrices, which naturally extends to longer sequences.[11]
-Most modern models (including GPT-5.4, Gemini, Qwen) use RoPE or a variant.
+• RoPE (Rotary Position Embeddings) encodes relative position using rotation matrices, which naturally extends to longer sequences.[18]
+Most modern open-weight long-context models use RoPE or a close variant.

 Both allow models trained on shorter contexts to extend to longer ones, though performance typically degrades without fine-tuning on longer data.
 Positional interpolation techniques (like YaRN and NTK-aware scaling) address this by scaling the position encodings to fit more positions into the same range.[20][21]